kgq0925/CarND-Vehicle-Detection-And-Tracking/writeup.md

 To do this I have chosen Support Vector Machines (SVM) as the classification algorithm.
 The code for this step is contained in the 10th code cell of the IPython notebook.

 I tried to find the best parameters.
-The result is 'C: 0.08', 'penalty: l2' and 'loss: hinge'.
+The result is `C: 0.08`, `penalty: l2` and `loss: hinge`.

 ### Sliding Window Search

 #### 1. Sliding Window Search

 Try different windows size to test the detection accuracy.
-I finally decided to search window positions at the 'window size: (96, 96)', 'overlap:(0.75, 0.75)', and 'Y:from 400 to 600'.
+I finally decided to search window positions at the `window size: (96, 96)`, `overlap:(0.75, 0.75)`, and `Y-space:from 400 to 600`.
 The code for this step is contained in the 11th and 12th code cell of the IPython notebook.

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images: